angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 <EChart
     id="graph-tt-rower"
     theme={$theme}
+    height={150}
     option={charts.timeTrials.rower()}
 />

 There was a 1% increase in both calories and distance recorded between the two trials.
 This small an increase requires further investigation.

-Let's compare splits first:
+Let's compare split distance and pace first:

 <EChart
     id="test-chart"
     theme={$theme}
-    height="350"
+    height="250"
     option={charts.compareSplits([52817150,55235950])}
 />

-Test 2 showed small, consistent increases in distance at each split over test 1 with large increase in the last one.
-Now let's look at pace for both tests:
+Test 2 showed small, consistent increases in distance at each split over test 1, with a large increase in the final split.
+Similarly, the variance in pace between the tests was consistent, with negative splits in the last 4.

+Now let's examine pace per stroke:

 <EChart
     id="graph-tt-strokedata-pace"